I scooted down to France for a little 10 day adventure. My train trip was as follows:

 This place.
 Mmmm mmm mmm.
 So fine.

 It is small but jammed-packed with awesomeness.
 There are, maybe, two hostels.
-I stayed at the cheaper one that was outside the old center but still walking distance to the town.
+I stayed at the cheaper one that was outside the old centre but still within walking distance of the town.

-Around Annecy there are free washrooms such as in the Jardin de l’Europe.
-There are also these fire hydrant type water fountains around which is fantastic.
+Around Annecy, there are free washrooms such as in the Jardin de l’Europe.
+There are also these fire hydrant-type water fountains around which is fantastic.
 At least I think they’re drinking water.
-I saw some French kid drinking out of it and when I did, I didn’t get sick or anything so it must be clean!
+I saw some French kid drinking out of it and when I did, I didn’t get diarrhea or anything so it must be clean!

 I went to the Plage d’Albigny and Plage Des Marquisats, both were delightful.
 There is also a market, that pops up on Tuesdays, Fridays and Sundays (I think!).
 I just stumbled upon it so I can’t remember what day it was but that is what the internet says.